Our Family is Coming Home!

 - Cheeseburgers and Brats.
 I make two cookie sheets of sliders.

-- I plan for a fresh fish fry on the last night, but am open to getting pizza if we don’t catch fish.
+- If it is summer, I plan for a fresh fish fry on the last night but am open to getting pizza if we don’t catch fish.

 - Fruit Snacks